thosgood/this-weeks-finds/markdown/51-100/week081.md

 So it seems that something is producing really high energy particles, and this something is not too far away, by cosmic standards.
-Established mechanisms don\'t get energies that high.
-A possibility studied by various authors including P. Bhattacharjee and G. Sigl is that these super-energetic cosmic rays are produced by the decay of \"topological defects\".
-Various grand unified theories, or GUTs, predict that the strong, weak, and electromagnetic forces all act the the same at really high temperatures, while at low temperatures (like any sort of temperature you\'d find around here) a \"spontaneous symmetry breaking\" occurs which makes them split up into their observed distinct personalities.
+Established mechanisms don't get energies that high.
+A possibility studied by various authors including P. Bhattacharjee and G. Sigl is that these super-energetic cosmic rays are produced by the decay of "topological defects".
+Various grand unified theories, or GUTs, predict that the strong, weak, and electromagnetic forces all act the the same at really high temperatures, while at low temperatures (like any sort of temperature you'd find around here) a "spontaneous symmetry breaking" occurs which makes them split up into their observed distinct personalities.

 Mathematically this is a bit like how a magnet at low temperatures randomly picks out a certain axis of magnetization, breaking the rotational symmetry it possesses at high temperatures.
-And like in the case of a magnet, one would expect the possibility of \"topological defects\" where different regions of space pick different ways to break the symmetry, leaving nasty spots like lumps in the carpet that can\'t be straightened out.
-Ordinary magnets typically exhibit 2-dimensional
-\"domain walls\" between domains having different axes of magnetization.
+And like in the case of a magnet, one would expect the possibility of "topological defects" where different regions of space pick different ways to break the symmetry, leaving nasty spots like lumps in the carpet that can't be straightened out.
+Ordinary magnets typically exhibit 2-dimensional "domain walls" between domains having different axes of magnetization.
-But in various GUTs folks have considered, one can also get 1-dimensional \"cosmic strings\" and 0-dimensional \"topological solitons\" including magnetic monopoles \-\-- particles with magnetic charge.
+But in various GUTs folks have considered, one can also get 1-dimensional "cosmic strings" and 0-dimensional "topological solitons" including magnetic monopoles --- particles with magnetic charge.
 None of these topological defects have ever been observed, despite a fair amount of searching.
 Could super-energetic cosmic rays be the result of a monopole-antimonopole collision?

-Alas, Protheroe and Johnson\'s paper argues that in such decays lots of the energy would go into the production of high-energy γ rays\... more than has been observed in the super-energetic cosmic ray showers.
+Alas, Protheroe and Johnson's paper argues that in such decays lots of the energy would go into the production of high-energy γ rays... more than has been observed in the super-energetic cosmic ray showers.
 So maybe the puzzle has some other answer.

 The weekend before last I went to the 11th Geometry Festival, which was held at the University of Maryland.
-Since I work on quantum gravity, I could be said to be a geometer of sorts \-\-- perhaps a quantum geometer.
-But geometry means a lot of different things to different people, and this conference concentrated on some aspects of geometry that I don\'t know much about.
+Since I work on quantum gravity, I could be said to be a geometer of sorts --- perhaps a quantum geometer.
+But geometry means a lot of different things to different people, and this conference concentrated on some aspects of geometry that I don't know much about.
 In particular, there were talks by Schmuel Weinberger, Bruce Kleiner and G. Wei on the implications of positive and negative curvature for Riemannian geometry.

 A talk that was right up my alley was given by Jean-Luc Brylinski.
 It dealt with themes from his papers with McLaughlin:

-2\) Jean-Luc Brylinski and Dennis A. McLaughlin, The geometry of degree four characteristic classes and of line bundles on loop spaces, I, Duke Math.
+2) Jean-Luc Brylinski and Dennis A. McLaughlin, The geometry of degree four characteristic classes and of line bundles on loop spaces, I, Duke Math.
 Journal 75 (1994), 603-638.
 II, Duke Math.
 Journal 83 (1996), 105-139.